We Are All Completely Beside Ourselves by Karen Joy Fowler

 Publication date: May 30th 2013

-Genres: Childhood, Contemporary, Fiction
+Genres: Book Clubs, Fiction, Childhood, Contemporary, Literary

 Narrator Rosemary Cooke begins We Are All Completely Beside Ourselves in the middle of her family’s story, which is a quick indication of how this unusual and highly imaginative novel is going to go.
 The year is 1996 and she’s in her fifth year of college.
 A gregarious child she has morphed into a quiet and secretive young woman, largely due to the circumstances regarding the disappearance of her sister Fern.
-Despite it being the middle of the story Rosemary drops clues about the beginning, when she, her brother Todd and her sister Fern all lived on a farm and what seemed like a relatively normal childhood.
+Despite it being the middle of the story Rosemary drops clues about the beginning, when she, her brother Lowell and her sister Fern all lived on a farm and what seemed like a relatively normal childhood.
 But by 1996 both Fern and her brother are gone, her brother seeming to have embarked on a career as a domestic terrorist fighting for animal causes.

 In Rosemary author Karen Joy Fowler gives us a narrator who relates her life with a great deal of self-deprecating wit but whose stream-of-consciousness style means we move quickly from one time period to the next in a way that can be disorienting.
 She herself acknowledges